5 Credit assessments: myths and facts

-There are quite a few misrepresentations of how credit ratings are formed.
+There are quite a few misrepresentations of how credit assessments are formed.
 Have a go in the next activity at separating the myths from the reality.

 Activity 4 Myth or fact?

-Which of these are facts and which are myths when it comes to credit ratings?
+Which of these are facts and which are myths when it comes to credit assessments?

 - A.National credit blacklists exist